Variety Film Reviews

 Variety Film Reviews is the 24-volume hardcover reprint of feature film reviews by the weekly entertainment tabloid-size magazine Variety from 1907 to 1996.
 Film reviews continued to be published in the weekly magazine after the reprints were discontinued.

 Original series

-From 1983 to 1985, Garland Publishing, which is now wholly owned by Routledge, published the first 15 volumes of review reprints.
+From 1983 to 1985, Garland Publishing, was responsible for the first sixteen volumes of this series.
+Garland is now wholly owned by Routledge, which has since been purchased by Taylor & Francis.
+Their first 15 volumes consisted of review reprints.
 Their 16th volume is an alphabetical index of more than 50,000 titles.
 Perhaps 10% are alternate titles and original foreign titles, so 45,000 review reprints is a realistic estimate for the first 15 volumes.

 Bi-annual supplements

 The eight additional bi-annual volumes (for 1981–1996) have at least 15,000 additional reprinted film reviews, making an estimated total of 60,000 or more film reviews in the 24-volume series.
 Volume 18 has the title index for 1981–1984.
 Each subsequent volume includes its own title index.